pterm/pterm/docs/contributing/printer-templates.md

 )

-// DefaultSpinner is the default SpinnerPrinter. var DefaultTemplate = TemplatePrinter {
+// DefaultTemplate is the default TemplatePrinter. var DefaultTemplate = TemplatePrinter {

 }